Any questions? Give us a call: 800-909-8034

 What Is Contract Grade Furniture?

 Contract-grade furniture, tailored for commercial use in spaces like offices, hotels, and convention centers, exceeds residential furniture in durability, functionality, and weight capacity.
-It includes specialized items like office and lobby furniture, banquet and outdoor setups, designed for heavy use and rigor, meeting high quality standards.
-Pros include longevity, easy maintenance, and portability, while cons are higher costs and longer lead times.
-Essential for various industries, it supports diverse needs from easy cleaning in restaurants to ergonomic designs in offices.
+It includes specialized items like office and lobby furniture, banquet tables and chairs, and outdoor setups, all designed for heavy use and meeting high quality standards.

-Contract-grade furniture (or commercial grade furniture) is durable and functional, yet stylish, too.
-Contract-grade companies construct their products using specific techniques to make the furniture stronger.
+Contract-grade furniture (or commercial-grade furniture) is durable and functional, yet stylish, too.
+Contract-grade furniture companies construct their products using specific techniques to make the furniture stronger.
 Contract-grade furniture has a higher weight capacity than residential furniture, which makes it safer for guests and sturdy enough to be stacked and carted around.
 Not only will these pieces last longer, but they’re practical.
 They have easy-to-clean surfaces, for instance, and can cater to a wide range of body types.

 MityLite Chairs on Chair Carts